-If you sign up for any newsletter we might offer on the LRB Website we will hold your e-mail address securely in a list.
+If you sign up for any newsletter we might offer on the LRB Website and App we will hold your e-mail address securely in a list.
 We will make sure that each newsletter carries information about how to opt out of the list and how to remove your name from the list so that you will be able to choose to stop receiving the newsletter at any time if you so wish.

-In the future we may make chat rooms, forums, message boards, and/or news groups available to users of the LRB Website.
+In the future we may make chat rooms, forums, message boards, and/or news groups available to users of the LRB Website and App.
 Please remember that any information that is disclosed in these areas becomes public information and you should exercise caution when deciding to disclose your personal information.
 Your participation in any public forum which we provide is subject to the LRB’s terms and conditions of use.

 Advertisers and commercial associates